Travels

 ENGLAND

-Following the completion of my Masters, between 2016 - 2017, I relocated to London and worked with a bright 8-year old boy.
-I supported him at school during the day, as well as provided 1:1 therapy in-home after school.
-This experience opened my eyes to the English primary school system and provided new streams of networking opportunities as I collaborated alongside teachers, SEN professionals, and learning support assistants (LSAs) at the school.
+In 2017, I relocated to from Belfast to London and worked 1:1 with a bright 8-year old boy, who received a mix of school/home therapy.
+This was the first time I worked in the UK school system and it provided new insight of how it all works and opened streams of co-working opportunities as I collaborated alongside teachers, SEN professionals, and learning support assistants (LSAs) at the school.

 I currently work as a private/freelance ABA consultant and lead therapist in London.